jeffqchen/jSmartSW/README.md

 A smart controller for gScartSW v5.2 that works with RetroTink 4K.
 This device connects to the gSCARTsw v5.2 via the unpopulated 8-pin EXT port and enhances the gSCARTsw on multiple aspects.

 ## Main Features

-**1. Controls gSCARTsw**
+**1. Control gSCARTsw**

-When equipped with the optional keypad, this device will be able to switch the gSCARTsw to `Manual Mode` and let the user to choose which input is selected using keys on the keypad, as well as various USB devices.
+When paired with one of the control options, this device will be able to switch the gSCARTsw to `Manual Mode` and let the user to choose which input is selected using keys on the keypad, as well as various USB devices.

 **2. Display Device Status**